gabrielhendel/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is the command line and what is it used for?
+Lets a computer user interact with their computer via text input as opposed to a GUI/mouse

 2. What does the command `ls` do?
+Lists files/directories in the current directory

 3. What does the command `pwd` do?
+Writes path of current directory

-4. What does the following command do: `cd my-cool-project`
+4. What does the following command do: `cd my-cool-project` goes into that directory called "my-cool-project"

 ### Exercises

-1. Write the command to make a new directory called "my-cool-project".
+1. Write the command to make a new directory called "my-cool-project". mkdir my-cool-project

-2. Write the command to create a file called "index.html".
+2. Write the command to create a file called "index.html". touch index.html

 3. Write the command to delete a file called "main.css".
+-d main.css

 ## Git

 ### Questions

 1. What is Git and what is it used for?
+A system for tracking a history of changes to a project.
+Allows people to navigate history of changes, do version control and revert to a past version, and collaborate on work on a project in separate branches and merge changes and identify differences.

 2. What's the difference between a local repository and a remote repository?
+Local repository is on the user's local server.
+Remote repository is on a cloud server, often on some service like github.

 ### Exercises

-1. Write the command that you would use to create a new local Git repository.
+1. Write the command that you would use to create a new local Git repository. git init

-2. Write the command to stage a file called `index.html` to be committed.
+2. Write the command to stage a file called `index.html` to be committed. git add index.html

-3. Write the command to view the current status of the git repository.
+3. Write the command to view the current status of the git repository. git status